frank-byx/arche/README.md

 ## Demo

-Run `make up` to spin up the project.
+Ensure that you have a stable internet connection.
+Then, run `make up` to spin up the project, or `sudo make up` if your Docker daemon must be run as a root user.
 Wait until the console output prints

 ```
 arche_app | ℹ Watching for changes...
 ```

 This may take several minutes to complete the first time.
-Then, run `make demo` in a new terminal to seed the database with demo recipes.
+Then, run `make demo` (or `sudo make demo`) in a new terminal to seed the database with demo recipes.

 Navigate to [http://localhost:3000](http://localhost:3000) in your browser and click on **Recipe Logger**.
 This page may take a while to load.